The Highlights of Turkey tour is an ideal choice for those that want to see the major historic cities and attractions of Turkey within 10 days.

 Day 5: Cappadocia

-- In the morning you will be transferred directly to Cappadocia Airport for your flight to Izmir.
+- A private driver will pick you up from your hotel in the morning and take you directly to the Cappadocia Airport for your flight to Izmir.
 Once here, you will be met again by a guide and driver and have a tour of Sirince village as you make your way to your hotel on the coast in Kusadasi.

 What is included in the tour

-- Platinum 5 Star Hotels (Four Seasons Sultanahmet 4 nights, Argos Cappadocia 3 nights, La Vista Boutique Hotel 2 Nights)
+- Platinum Class Hotels (Four Seasons Sultanahmet, Argos Cappadocia, La Vista Boutique)

 - Services of a private licensed professional english speaking tour guide